awslabs/osml-model-runner/cdk/README.md

 ### Model Runner Dataplane Configuration

 The CDK stack demonstrates the Model Runner Dataplane deployment.
-All configuration is centralized in the `deployment.json` file through the optional `dataplaneConfig` section, which uses the `ModelRunnerDataplaneConfig` type from the local constructs, eliminating the need to modify TypeScript code for customization.
+All configuration is centralized in the `deployment.json` file through the optional `dataplaneConfig` section, which uses the `DataplaneConfig` type from the local constructs, eliminating the need to modify TypeScript code for customization.

-For the complete list of configuration parameters and their defaults, refer to the `ModelRunnerDataplaneConfig` class in `lib/constructs/model-runner-dataplane.ts`.
+For the complete list of configuration parameters and their defaults, refer to the `DataplaneConfig` class in `lib/constructs/model-runner/dataplane.ts`.

 #### Example: Custom Configuration